derweili/fb-messenger-bot-for-woocommerce/readme.txt

 If your FB-App is in development mode (The review process hasn't finished) only the FB-App Developers can see the Buttons while they are logged in into their Facebook Account.

+= I still can't see the checkbox and send to Messenger Button =

+Please go to the Plugin settings and resave the API Credentials.
+In most cases this solves the problem.

 = The Callback verification failed with HTTP Status Code 404 =

 Go to Settings > Permalink and resave the Permalink settings.
 After this, try again.